 - Major Archetype: Improvise, Energy

-Both of the golden uncommons are insanely strong.
+Both of the golden uncommons are insanely strong, and possbily even the best uncommons in the set.
 Flying Thopters are the real deal.
 Virtuoso is probably the best energy sink you can get (outside a few rares), and Thopterist is a great card even if you don’t get any improvise discount.

 You can expect this archetype to be quite strong in the Kaladesh Remastered draft.